 What's New at Highmark Inc.

-Type 1 diabetes occurs when the body makes little or no insulin.
-There is no cure for this type, but it can be controlled with insulin, changes in diet, and exercise.
+- Type 1 diabetes occurs when the body makes little or no insulin.
+There is no cure for this type, but it can be controlled with insulin shots or pump, changes in eating habits, and exercise.
 This type is often diagnosed in children, teenagers, and young adults.

-Type 2 diabetes develops when the body does not make or use insulin well.
-There is no cure for this type, but it can be reversed with weight loss and exercise.
-This type occurs more often in adults, but high obesity rates can cause children and teens to develop the disease.
+- Type 2 diabetes develops when the body does not make or use insulin.
+There is no cure for this type, but it can be reversed or controlled through medication, changes in eating habits, weight loss, and exercise.
+Type 2 diabetes occurs more often in adults, but it can develop in children and teens as well.

 Additional health and wellness information

 If you're a Highmark member, you have access to a secure, members-only website that provides information about diabetes.
 To access your Highmark member website, select the service region noted on your member ID card.
 After logging in, select the "Health & Wellness" tab and type "diabetes" in the search field.